 201 Mercer Street

 One of Washington's largest theatre arts institutions, Intiman Theatre productions have won many awards including several Pulitzer Prizes for Drama and Tony Awards.
-Watch for their summer theatre festival in July and August, 2013.

 Seattle Public Theater

 7312 W. Greenlake Dr. N

 Founded in 1988, Seattle Public Theater was chosen to be the resident theater company at the historic Bathhouse on Green Lake.

 Seattle Theatre Group

 STG is a non-profit organization that operates three of our historic Seattle theatres, the Paramount, the Moore, and the Neptune Theatres.
 They present more that 370 shows each year, most taking place at The Paramount and The Moore.
 Seattle Theatre Group also has a great Education and Community Program which offers classes and workshops for all ages of students and community members.
 Be sure to take advantage of their free tours of The Paramount and The Moore!